mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 beforehand by using the `build` or `serve` commands and reviewing the built files locally.

-!!! warning
+WARNING:
 You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work the next time you run the command.

 ### Organization and User Pages